Betta fish tanks – From a quick glance at some of the products being sold you might think anything will do!

 These cramped conditions put a lot of stress on a betta.
 As a result, most that live in a tiny bowl or vase only live a year or less, whereas those who live in a properly set up tank will last 1.5 to 3 years, some as long as 5 years.

 What Type and Shape of Tank is Best For Your Betta Fish?

-So how do you choose which tank is best for your betta?
+So how do you choose which tank is best?
 Thankfully, there are only 2 things you need to consider: Size and shape.

-Yes, you need a lid to prevent your betta jumping out, and also lighting, filtration, substrate, plants, and ornaments, but those are things you add to a tank and are subjects for other articles.
+Yes, you need a lid to prevent your betta jumping out, and also lighting, filtration, substrate, plants, and ornaments, but those are things you add to an aquarium and are subjects for other articles.